lukemccarvill/LED-Globe-Project/README.md

 Both energy usage information and global population density information are available for multiple years, with the population densities measured every 5 years and going back as far as 1975, and measurements taken more frequently and going even further back for energy usage per country.
 This allows for a **comparison of historical energy distribution across the world**, as well as current energy distribution, which can show interesting trends.

-The following image shows the placement of the LEDs for energy usage in 2023 in QGIS: *note - switch to one of our python-made graphics to show off the code?*
+The following image shows the placement of the LEDs for energy usage in 2023 in QGIS:

 <p align="center">
   <img src="images/Global3500LEDs.png" alt="see fig title" width="900"/>
   <br>
-  <strong>Figure 4:</strong> Placement of 3647 LED Markers on a Mercator Projection in QGIS
+  <strong>Figure 2:</strong> Placement of 3647 LED Markers on a Mercator Projection in QGIS
 </p>

 Zooming into North America, we can inspect the tessellation of the LED markers.
 This population density raster resolution (*30 arc-minute, approx. 55km*) was chosen specifically so that it could accommodate the size of an 0805 SMD LED footprint, which is about 3.5 mm long – snugly fitting inside of the ~3.6 mm side length of one of these tiles when scaled down.